igolaizola/musikai-docs/README.md

 9. **Album generation**: A command tool takes everything that has been generated and approved (songs, titles, drafts and covers) and generates albums.
 10. **Filter albums**: Using the web app the user must approve the albums.
 Songs can be added or deleted during this process.
 11. **Publish**: Albums are published to DistroKid automatically.
 In case you want to review before submitting, you can choose to press the button manually.
+12. **Sync**: Once albums and songs are processed by DistroKid use sync command to obtain album UPC code and song ISRC codes and store them in the database.

 ## 🕹️ Commands